jejjohnson/jbayesevt/notes/conceptual/evt.md

     CDS: Climate Data Store
 ---

+## Introduction

+### Issues with Extreme Events

+**Spatiotemporal Data**.
+The biggest problem is the inherent data with spatiotemporal interactions.
+There are dependencies, heterogeneity, data sparsity, and uncertainty.

+**Limited data**.
+Extreme events are at the tails of the distribution because they are rare events.
+This means that there is not a lot of data which means it is difficult to model.

+**Dynamical**.
+The data is inherently dynamical which means that things (even the definition of an extreme) can change with time.

+***
+### Modeling Challenges

+Because of the issues with the data, we will have issues with the subsequent models.
+The Earth is a vastly complex system: it is multiscale, multivariate, high-dimensional, chaotic, and noisy.
+This means that we need complex models, i.e., nonlinear, expressive, expensive, to be able to model this type of data.
+So, this means that we either need a lot of physics or a lot of data to be able to model this kind of data.
+We already have examples of models with a lot of physics like GCMs and RCMs.
+They are accurate but they are also known to be expensive, slow and so complicated that they can be considered black boxes.
+Data-driven models can learn with a lot of data however, we arrive at the same issue of data that we just described: a vicious cycle.

+***
+### Potential Solutions

+**Better Data Representations**.
+We need data representations that highlight the spatial processes and dynamical processes.
+We also need to utilize multivariate statistics to couple complex processes when making predictions.
+Lastly, we need to include latent variables to capture unseen processes and to reduce the dimensionality of the data which will provide significant speed-ups.

+**Better Data-Driven Models**.
+Most of the current literature involving extremes utilize very simple linear models which are not sufficient to capture the complexity of the system.
+We need more expressive models that capture multiscale, nonlinear relationships.
+They also need to capture the multivariate tendencies.
+Lastly, they need to be fast and scalable otherwise it would not be trustworthy in practice.
+We see that some of the SOTA weather forecasting almost exclusively use some sort of AI algorithm under the hood.

+**Better Uncertainty Quantification**.
+We need to be more *pragmatically* Bayesian, meaning be Bayesian for as long as possible until it because too computationally intensive.
+We need to incorporate more parameter and process uncertainties.
+We also need better predictive uncertainty.
+In addition, we need better model uncertainty for physics-based models, e.g., initial conditions, boundary conditions or equations of motions.
+We also need better uncertainty for data-driven models, i.e., model parameters.

+***
 ## Formulation

 Let's define a spatiotemporal field of a scaler or vector-valued variable of interest, $\boldsymbol{y}$, as: